WeissSa/Agent-Guesser/README.md

 |    Reyna    |             Skye             |                   |             |
 |     Yoru    |             Sova             |                   |             |

-When categorizing like this, I achieved a ~68% success rate.
+When categorizing like this, I achieved a ~70% success rate using an LGBMClassifier.

 In the end, I send the agent guess to the frontend and then manually categorize, but I am very happy with the accuracy of my results given the variety and similarity of agents.